Frank O'Hara & Marion Raycheba in China

 that they get the mayor to send out thousands of letters to prospects in the

 West.
-They felt that he would agree.
+They felt that he would agree to do so.
 Of course, they will do all the

 preparation and print his signature on the letters.
 I also gave them tips on